NorthernWidget/ALog/README.md

 ### For the data logging exercises:

 *   **1x thermistor**
     *   Our instructions are for the **CanTherm CWF1B103F3380** (available on [Digi-Key](https://www.digikey.com/product-detail/en/cantherm/CWF1B103F3380/317-1310-ND/1191085) or from us).
-This thermistor is 1 meter long and coated in epoxy, making it a good "out-of-the-box" tool, though we recommend calibration if you are going to try to make measurements with greater than factory precision (±1% of nominal resistance value, here 10 kiloohms (kΩ) at 25 °C).
+This thermistor is 1 meter long and coated in epoxy, making it a good "out-of-the-box" tool, though we recommend calibration if you are going to try to make measurements with greater than factory precision (±1% of nominal resistance value, here 10 kilo-ohms (kΩ) at 25 °C).
 *   **1x reference resistor**
     *   We typically use the **Vishay Dale PTF5610K000BYEB** for their high precision and temperature stability at a reasonable cost.
 Note that this factory precision is compounded with the precision of the thermistor when calculating error!
 *   **1x screwdriver**: Slotted.
 We recommend a 0.4 x 2 mm blade.
 Good options are [this one](https://www.digikey.com/product-detail/en/wiha/26020/431-1176-ND/510465) and its [ESD-safe version](https://www.digikey.com/product-detail/en/wiha/27220/431-1202-ND/512198).